 When a citizen submits an application, there is a delay while verifications are generated for that application.
 You can enable verification polling to handle this delay, allowing the page to wait and present the verifications when they become available.
 You can set the polling on (default) or off, and adjust the interval and duration.
-For more information about verification settings, see "Customizing verifications" on page 208.
+You can also specify the URL to query to check for the application verifications.
+For more information about verification settings, see "Customizing verifications" on page 210.